huggingface/peft/docs/source/developer_guides/lora.md

 model.merge_and_unload()
 ```

-If you need to keep a copy of the weights so you can unmerge the adapter later or delete and load different ones, you should use the [`~tuners.tuner_utils.BaseTuner.merge_adapter`] function instead.
+If you need to keep a copy of the weights so you can unmerge the adapter later or delete and load different ones, you should use the [`~LoraModel.merge_adapter`] function instead.
 Now you have the option to use [`~LoraModel.unmerge_adapter`] to return the base model.

 ```py
 from transformers import AutoModelForCausalLM